cabaletta/baritone/.github/ISSUE_TEMPLATE/bug.md

 Add your steps to reproduce the issue/bug experienced here.

 ## Final checklist
+- [x] I know how to properly use check boxes
 - [ ] I have included the version of Minecraft I'm running, baritone's version and forge mods (if used).
 - [ ] I have included logs, exceptions and / or steps to reproduce the issue.
 - [ ] I have not used any OwO's or UwU's in this issue.